Case Studies

 Audience + Setting Walk-in guests, permanent 18-room art installation (Philadelphia)

-Intent Guide visitors through 21 puzzles woven into a 4-character narrative
+Intent Guide visitors through 21 puzzles woven into a 4-character narrative across 18 rooms.

 Core Mechanic Room-by-room sensor-triggered interactions (LiDAR, motion, touch, object tracking)